Poynting vector controversy in axion modified electrodynamics: CALCULATION OF POWER GENERATED IN A DC MAGNETIC FIELD AXION HALOSCOPE USING Poynting THEOREM

 respectively, where $\mathbf{S}_1$ is the complex power density of the harmonic electromagnetic wave or oscillation, with the real part equal to the time averaged power density and the imaginary term equal to the reactive power, which may be inductive (magnetic energy dominates) or capacitive (electrical energy dominates).

-In the case that the complex Poynting vector is only real, then the $ \mathbf{E}_1$ and $ \mathbf{B}_1$ fields are in-phase, this describes a propagating wave with distinct direction and momentum.
-Such a propagating wave can be generated by an antenna in the far-field limit, at distances larger than the wavelength of the emitted photon, and is a source of loss from the antenna.
-Another case where $ \mathbf{E}_1$ and $ \mathbf{B}_1$ are in phase is due to resistive losses, in this case the photon energy is converted to heat and destroyed, however both are effectively loss terms with respect to the antenna, the former known as radiation loss.
+In the case that the complex Poynting vector is only real, then the $ \mathbf{E}_1$ and $ \mathbf{B}_1$ fields are in phase, which describes a propagating wave with distinct direction and momentum.
+Such a propagating wave can be generated by an antenna in the far-field limit, at distances larger than the wavelength of the emitted photon: and is a source of loss from the antenna.
+Another case where $ \mathbf{E}_1$ and $ \mathbf{B}_1$ are in phase is due to resistive losses: in this case the photon energy is converted to heat and destroyed; however both are effectively loss terms with respect to the antenna, the former known as radiation loss.
 Conversely, in the near field limit of an antenna, the Poynting vector is imaginary as $ \mathbf{E}_1$ and $ \mathbf{B}_1$ are out of phase.
-This represents reactive energy flow between the antenna power source and the antenna near field, which exists at sub wavelength distances from the antenna.
-In this case the photons do not propagate away from the antenna, and exist as quasi-static oscillating $ \mathbf{E}_1$ and $ \mathbf{B}_1$ fields with no net momentum.
+This represents reactive energy flow between the antenna power source and the antenna near field, which exists at subwavelength distances from the antenna.
+In this case the photons do not propagate away from the antenna, and they exist as quasistatic oscillating $ \mathbf{E}_1$ and $ \mathbf{B}_1$ fields with no net momentum.

-A convenient and unambiguous way to calculate the real and imaginary part of the Poynting vector is through the following equations,
+A convenient and unambiguous way to calculate the real and imaginary part of the Poynting vector is through the following equations:

-We use these equations in the following to calculate the real and imaginary part of the complex Poynting vector in axion modified electrodynamics.
+We use these equations in the following to calculate the real and imaginary parts of the complex Poynting vector in axion modified electrodynamics.

-\subsection{Axion Modified Minkowski Poynting Theorem}
+\subsection{Axion modified Minkowski Poynting theorem}

-Based on the axion modified $\vec{D}_{1}$ vector, we may calculate the complex axion modified Minkowski Poynting vector in a similar way to eqn. (\ref{AbPv}), which is given by,
+Based on the axion modified $\vec{D}_{1}$ vector, we may calculate the complex axion modified Minkowski Poynting vector in a similar way to Eq. (\ref{AbPv}), which is given by,